 1. Wash your whites properly.

 There’s almost no greater laundering faux pas than mixing your whites with brilliant rainbow hues.
 Separate the two, and take care not to overfill the washer.
+And, bonus, not overstuffing your washer also reduces the amount of ironing you have to do.
 There should be ample space in there for the detergent and water to eliminate stains effectively.
 Filling it to capacity backfires because the clothes just don’t get clean enough, and whites may even look a little sullied when you pull them out.

 2. Tackle stubborn stains first.